mccright/rand-notes/Iowa-Issues-and-Data.md

 ● The average amount of extra money Iowans experiencing food insecurity need to cover food costs is roughly $245 million.
 ● To qualify for any food assistance (*in Iowa*), a single person’s gross monthly limit is $1,632 (*$19,584/yr*), according to the Iowa Department of Health and Human Services.

 ### Health Care
 In November 2024 [Michaela Ramm reported for the Des Moines Register](https://desmoinesregister-ia.newsmemory.com?publink=0e0ca3598_134d504) that:
->"Forty- one hospitals — or about a third of Iowa’s hospitals — have shut down their labor and delivery units from 2000 to 2021, according to a state report.
+>"Forty-one hospitals — or about a third of Iowa’s hospitals — have shut down their labor and delivery units from 2000 to 2021, according to a state report.
 In many cases, these closures left a county without a birthing facility."
 In December 2024 [Clark Kauffman reported in the Iowa Capital Dispatch](https://iowacapitaldispatch.com/2024/12/04/ombudsmen-and-advocates-join-fight-over-nursing-home-staffing-levels/) that Iowa’s Brenna Bird and Kim Reynolds were attempting to block implementation of new nursing home staffing requirements even though:
 >According to data from the Centers for Medicare and Medicaid Services, 14% of Iowa’s 422 nursing facilities were cited for insufficient staffing in fiscal year 2023, before the new (*Biden administration*) requirements were enacted.
 That’s more than double the national average, which was 5.9%.
 Only five other states – Hawaii, Michigan, Montana, New Mexico and Oregon – had a worse record of compliance with the staffing requirements in place at that time.